milovidov983/Cribs-and-tips/Powershell.md

-## How to delete ALL node_modules folders on your machine and free up HD space?
+## How to delete ALL node_modules folders on your machine and free up HD space on Windows 10?

 ```powershell
 Get-ChildItem -Path "." -Include "node_modules" -Recurse -Directory | Remove-Item -Recurse -Force